trajil/Lernen/README.md

 All projects in this repository are open source, under the MIT License.

-Acknowledgments
+## Acknowledgments
-My homies Viktor and Nikolay!
+My homies Viktor, Johnny and Nikolay!